 - Elevation Gain: 491 m

 The trail leads to not one but three stunning alpine lakes!
-The Upper Lake offers beautiful views of the magnificent Matier Glacier.
+You can hike up all the way to the magnificent Matier Glacier that sits above the Upper Lake.
 There is also a campground if you wish to stay longer.
 The best time to visit is from May until October.

 If you are short on time, you can hike to Lower Lake, only a few hundred meters from the parking lot.
 That said, the Middle and Upper Lakes are, without a doubt, much more beautiful and scenic.